camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-execution/post-local-variables.html.md

   </tr>
   <tr>
     <td>modifications</td>
-    <td>A json object containing variable key-value pairs.
-Each key is a variable name and each value a json variable value object.
+    <td>A JSON object containing variable key-value pairs.
+Each key is a variable name and each value a JSON variable value object.
     A variable value object has has the properties <code>value</code>, which is the value to update, and <code>type</code>, which represents the type of the value.
 Valid types are String, Integer, Short, Long, Double and Date.</td>
   </tr>
   <tr>